Rubbish/recycling collectors collect household, industrial or commercial rubbish for disposal or recycling.

 - New Zealand Transport Agency website - information on F, R, T or W endorsements

-- Worksafe New Zealand website - information on the approved code of practice for forklift operators
+- Worksafe New Zealand website - information on training for forklift operators

 - MITO website - information on resource recovery qualifications being developed